Keyman Insurance Quotes And Key Person Policies 2026

 Relevant Life Insurance

-This company-paid life cover is designed to go to the insured’s loved ones in the case of death and not as a direct benefit for the business.
+This company-paid life cover is intended to benefit the insured’s loved ones in the event of death, not as a direct benefit to the business.
 Relevant life cover is a tax-efficient insurance vehicle providing various tax reliefs on both the premiums paid and the ultimate lump sum financial payout.

 FAQs